 Below is an outline of some of the elements of the Structure Plan.
 The full wording of the District Plan provisions can be found in Eplan.

 Staging – Development within the Brookvale Structure Plan area will occur in stages, which has been determined by infrastructure funding in Council’s Long Term Plan.
-These stages are clearly identified on the Structure Plan, with Area A (Stage 1) available for development now, Area A (Stage 2) available in 2021, Area B available in 2023 and Area C available in 2025.
+These stages are clearly identified on the Structure Plan, with Area A (Stage 1), Area A (Stage 2) and Area B available for development now, and Area C available in 2025.
 However, staging can be brought forward by way of Council resolution.
 The future stages of development as identified in HPUDS and shown on the Structure Plan will be investigated for rezoning depending on the level of uptake and when reverse sensitivity issues have been satisfactorily resolved.

 Roading – The extension of Russell Robertson Drive through the new urban development area provides a key road link connecting the existing Arataki community with the new Brookvale residential area.
 Intersection upgrades are proposed for Napier/ Thompson Road and Thompson Road/Russell Robertson Drive Extension.